slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Proverbs*

 > *"The man who chases two rabbits, catches neither."
--- Confucius*
+-- Confucius [-551]*

 > *"Learn to be indifferent to what makes no difference."
--- Marcus Aurelius*
+-- Marcus Aurelius [0121]*

 > *"As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself."
--- Arthur Schopenhauer*
+-- Arthur Schopenhauer [1788]*

+> *"Learn what is to be taken seriously and laugh at the rest."
+-- Hermann Hesse [1877]*

 > *"I want to know God’s thoughts; the rest are details."
--- Albert Einstein*
+-- Albert Einstein [1879]*

+> *"Anything I cannot transform into something marvelous, I let go."
+-- Anais Nin [1903]*

 > *"When everything is a priority nothing is a priority.
 Attempting to maximize competing variables is a recipe for disaster.
 Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
 It’s hard to compete with businesses who have correctly identified the right variables to maximize or minimize."
--- Charlie Munger*
+-- Charlie Munger [1924]*

 > *"You only have to do a very few things right in your life so long as you don’t do too many things wrong."
--- Warren Buffett*
+-- Warren Buffett [1930]*

-> *"Anything I cannot transform into something marvelous, I let go."
--- Anais Nin*

 > *"You can do anything, but not everything."
--- David Allen*
+-- David Allen [1945]*

 > *"Strike the shepherd and the sheep will scatter."
--- Robert Greene (Law of power)*
+-- Robert Greene [1959]*

-> *"Learn what is to be taken seriously and laugh at the rest."
--- Hermann Hesse*
+> *"A common mistake that builders make: optimizing a process that shouldn’t exist in the first place."
+-- Elon Musk [1971]*

+> *"Social media says: do everything, everywhere, all at once.
+Reality says: focus on doing one or two things extremely well, in one place, consistently, over a long period of time." (...)
+"You have a limited amount of fucks to give.
+Very few, in fact.
+And if you go around giving a fuck about everything and everyone without conscious thought or choice—well, then you’re going to get fucked."
+-- Mark Manson [1984]*

+> *"Don’t solve problems you don’t have."
+-- Sahil Lavingia [1989]*

 > *"I will have to remember «I’m here today to cross the swamp, not to fight all the alligators."
 -- Rosamund and Benjamin Zander (Art of possibility)*